nguyentimmy/Detection-Engineering/2 - Detect Current Attack Trends Using Threat Intelligence/README.md

 ![Image](https://github.com/nguyentimmy/Detection-Engineering/blob/main/2%20-%20Detect%20Current%20Attack%20Trends%20Using%20Threat%20Intelligence/Photos/IOC-Steps.png)

+Since I'm using Defender for Endpoint, here is an example of an KQL script that extract IOC's from a link that contains a TXT file.
+This query will search for any devices connected to any IOC.
+A detection rule can be created.

 ```
 // This will search for the Indicators of Compromise (IOCs) in the form of SHA256 hashes within the link containing the TXT file.
 let EmotetDomain = externaldata(Domain: string)[@"https://raw.githubusercontent.com/Cisco-Talos/IOCs/main/2022/11/Emotet_contacted_domains.txt"] with (format="txt", ignoreFirstRecord=True);